digital-sound-antiques/vgm-strip/README.md

   -c, --chip chip     Specify the chip type to be removed from VGM stream.
 To remove multiple
                       chips, just use this option repeatedly.
   -i, --input file    Input VGM file.
 Standard input will be used if not specified.
   -o, --output file   Output VGM file.
 Standard output will be used if not speicified.
+  --no-gd3            Remove GD3 Tags.
   -v, --version       Show version.
   -h, --help          Show this help.
 ```